jolexa/s3-staticsite-multiregion/README.md

 error to figure out what permissions are needed to update the stack.
 * CloudFormation just calls APIs, such a great model.
 I knew this but it started to become very apparent with multiple stacks for a service.
+* Nested stacks are elegant because you can update them out of band then have the parent stack update them back to a known state.

 ## Things I want to learn more about